 Whatever.
 It's too early to deal with this stupidity.
 I turn around to continue on my way to homeroom.
-But I've only taken two steps before Ryo calls out again, "Evelyn, wait!"
+But I've only taken two steps before Ryo calls out again.

-I groan and stop to face him.
-"What is it now, idiot Ryo?"
-I stop short; there's a weird expression on his face, one that I don't recognise.
+With a groan, I stop and face him.
+"What is it now, idiot Ryo—" I stop short; there's a weird expression on his face, one that I don't recognise.
 I gesture at it with my index finger.
 "What is this?
 You're creeping me out."

-He fidgets and his eyes wander up towards the ceiling, a clear sign that he's feeling embarrassed.
-I want to raise an eyebrow at that.
+He fidgets and his eyes wander up towards the ceiling.
+Huh.
+If I'm not mistaken, that's a distinct sign of embarrassment.
+Heh.
 Ryo, embarrassed?
 I should take a picture.

 He coughs a little and twiddles his thumbs.
 "You're friends with Miyakawa Ai, right?
 Uh, want to introduce me to her?"

 I blink at him.
 "I'm sorry, I'm friends with who now?"
 He of all people should know that I have no friends.
-Reflexively blurting out how and when each of my classmates is going to die didn't exactly leave them with the best first impression.
+Reflexively blurting out how and when each of my classmates is going to die when I first made contact with them didn't exactly leave the best first impression.

 He shakes his head and sighs at me.
 "Miyakawa-chan," he repeats.
 "You know... about this tall, petite, really cute, with dark red hair...?"

 Ah, he's talking about the girl that bumped into me.